 NIGHT FOR FAMILY LITERACY (NFL)

-Kick off your school year with an NFL night.
-Wear your favorite team jersey, invite your local football team in as readers to spark interest, and host a tailgate prior to your program.
-You might have the football team return for pickup games on your playground or play music in the background.
-Make the program fun by bringing in a magician, musical group, or better yet, an author.
+After dinner, we had a storyteller come and share stories around our “campfire”.
+The children loved it, and we were able to share literacy tips through our speaker for parents and children to use at home.
+The key with your program is to make the program fun.
+You might bring in a magician, musical group, or better yet, an author.
 When you line up your program, make sure you express that the goal of the program is to promote reading at home.
 When families come into the program, it’s a great time to hand out a brochure or take home packet with ways parents can support their kids.
 You can also hand out tickets for door prize drawings which will ensure everyone stays!

-WE 💗 LITERACY MONTH
+WE LOVE LITERACY MONTH

 Around the 20th of February, we brought our families in for Read, Read, and Read S’More Night.
 You can probably guess what we offered as a treat at the end!
 So, at this event, we decorated our rooms like a campout.
 Teachers projected crackling fires on their smartboards, brought in lawn chairs and built fake campfires on their rugs, and shared their favorite picture book of all time in storytime fashion.

 FAMILY MATH AND LITERACY NIGHT